Cyril Spottiswoode Moy HOPKIRK was the son of John Brown HOPKIRK and Emily PILCHER

 Dorothy was born 28 November 1889 and passed away in 1965.

-Cyril and Dorothy had 4 children, 3 of whom are still living:
+Cyril and Dorothy had 4 children:

 Cyril was director of the Animal Health Laboratory at Wallaceville (near Wellington, NZ) from 1923 to 1945.
 He had an international reputation, mostly as an authority on bovine mastitis.
 His thesis following years of research earned him a Doctorate from the University of Melbourne.
 During his time at Wallaceville, the staff grew from five to seventythree, so there was a lot of administration.
 He was an expert and intuitive veterinary diagnostic pathologist.